Programming-Notes-all-languages/C-Notes/Advanced Uses of Pointers/Readme.md

 ```
   </li>
   <li>
-    <a>Calling the free function releases a bloc of memory that ptr points to</a>
+    <a>Calling the free function releases a block of memory that ptr points to</a>
   </li>
 </ul>